Salzburg Global Seminar

 Columbia Law School is accepting applications for the 2017 Salzburg Lloyd N. Cutler Fellows Program.
 Five 2L, 3L and/or LL.M. students will be selected to participate.
 The Salzburg Cutler Fellows Program brings together 55 of the nation’s top law students with leading academics, judges, and practitioners in the fields of private and public international law.
 The two-day program examines the most critical issues shaping today’s international law agenda and creates a network of men and women interested in careers in international practice and public service.
 Cutler Fellows are also invited to apply for scholarships to attend seminars in Salzburg, Austria, on topics relevant to their papers and professional interests.

 At the heart of the program is the presentation by each Fellow of a paper, to be submitted in a five-to-eight-page executive-summary for review by the other participants and a group of outstanding law professors, judges and practitioners.
-A two-page abstract of the paper is required to be submitted as part of your application for nomination by Columbia Law School.
+A one-page abstract of the paper is required to be submitted as part of your application for nomination by Columbia Law School.

 The schedule for the event is as follows: